 Individual ADHD Counseling

-For Individuals with ADHD who are not looking for couples counseling, Rebecca Adams offers individual therapy that addresses the ways in which ADHD can impact self confidence and motivation.
+For Individuals with ADHD who are not looking for couples counseling, we offer individual therapy that addresses the ways in which ADHD can impact self confidence and motivation.
 Sometimes people with ADHD struggle with negative messages they receive about their value or performance based not on who they are, but on their ADHD symptoms.
 Individual ADHD counseling can focus on minimizing the negative impacts of these messages as well as finding solutions to ADHD problems.

-Please note: Rebecca cannot conduct ADHD testing or neuropsychological evaluations, nor can she prescribe medications.
-Rebecca is not an ADHD coach who offers tricks and tips, but rather a therapist who is focused on healing the emotional and relational issues that arise as a result of ADHD.
+Please note: Elevate Counseling Center therapists cannot conduct ADHD testing or neuropsychological evaluations, nor can they prescribe medications.
+We are not ADHD coaches who offers tricks and tips, but rather a therapists who is focused on healing the emotional and relational issues that arise as a result of ADHD.